SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

         num_rows: 100
     })

+**Datasets for RAG Evaluation**

+According to RAGEval [21]_, the evaluation dataset can be categorized into two types: traditional open-domain QA datasets and scenario-specific RAG evaluation datasets.

+Traditional open-domain QA datasets include:

+- HotPotQA: A dataset for multi-hop question answering.
+- Natural Questions: A dataset for open-domain question answering.
+- MS MARCO: A dataset for passage retrieval and question answering.
+- 2WikiMultiHopQA: A dataset for multi-hop question answering.
+- KILT: A benchmark for knowledge-intensive language tasks.

+Scenario-specific RAG evaluation datasets,

+- RGB: assesses LLMs’ ability to lever-age retrieved information, focusing on noise ro-bustness and information integration.
+- CRAG: increases domain coverage and introducesmock APIs to simulate real-world retrieval sce-narios.

 Evaluation Metrics
 ------------------------------------------

-The final question is how to evaluate.
 Evaluation methods can be divided into *automated evaluation* and *human evaluation* (*Chang et al.* [1]_ and *Liu et al.* [6]_).

 Automated evaluation typically involves using metrics such as accuracy and BERTScore or employing an LLM as the judge, to quantitatively assess the performance of LLMs on specific tasks.
 Human evaluation, on the other hand, involves human in the loop to evaluate the quality of the generated text or the performance of the LLM.

-Here, we recommend a few automated evaluation methods that can be used to evaluate LLMs and their applications.
+Here, we categorize the automated evaluation methods as follows:

 1. For classicial NLU tasks, such as text classification and sentiment analysis, you can use metrics such as accuracy, F1-score, and ROC-AUC to evaluate the performance of LLM response just like you would do using non-genAI models.
 You can check out `TorchMetrics <https://lightning.ai/docs/torchmetrics>`_.

 2. For NLG tasks, such as text summarization, translation, and question answering: (1) you can use metrics such as ROUGE, BLEU, METEOR, and BERTScore, perplexity, :class:`LLMasJudge <eval.llm_as_judge>` etc to evaluate the quality of the generated text with respect to the reference text.
-   You can check out the metrics provided by `Hugging Face Metrics <https://huggingface.co/metrics>`_.
-   For instance, to compute the BERTScore, you can use the corresponding metric function provided by Hugging Face, which uses the pre-trained contextual embeddings from BERT and matched words in generated text and reference text by cosine similarity.
-   (2) When you have no reference text, :class:`LLMasJudge <eval.llm_as_judge>` with advanced model can be used to evaluate the generated text on the fly.
+   Or using :class:`GEvalLLMJudge <eval.g_eval>` to evaluate the generated text even without reference text.

-3. For RAG (Retrieval-Augmented Generation) pipelines, you can use metrics such as :class:`RetrieverRecall <eval.retriever_recall>`, :class:`RetrieverRelevance <eval.retriever_relevance>`, :class:`AnswerMatchAcc <eval.answer_match_acc>`, and :class:`LLMasJudge <eval.llm_as_judge>` to evaluate the quality of the retrieved context and the generated answer.
+3. For RAG (Retrieval-Augmented Generation) pipelines, you can use metrics such as :class:`RetrieverRecall <eval.retriever_recall>`, :class:`AnswerMatchAcc <eval.answer_match_acc>`, and :class:`LLMasJudge <eval.llm_as_judge>` to evaluate the quality of the retrieved context and the generated answer.

+You can also check out the metrics provided by `Hugging Face Metrics <https://huggingface.co/metrics>`_, `RAGAS <https://docs.ragas.io/en/stable/getstarted/index.html>`_,  `TorchMetrics <https://lightning.ai/docs/torchmetrics/stable/>`_, `ARES <https://arxiv.org/abs/2311.09476>`_, `SemScore <https://arxiv.org/abs/2401.17072>`_, `RGB <https://ojs.aaai.org/index.php/AAAI/article/view/29728>`_, etc.

 NLG Evaluation
 ------------------------------------------